davelongdev/dave-long-web-studio/content/about.md

 <p>For the last few years, I've been running my own business teaching music
 lessons online and in person.
 I built the business up though a lot of hard work and dedication, but it all started by making a website.
-Although, I've gotten many students over the years through things like networking, word of mounth, and referrals, most of my students have found me online through my web site.
-The process of scaling up this business has taught me the importance of building a presense on the web, and it has ispired me to help others build a new business or grow an existing one.
-It has also given me the opportunity to work with the web and learn and work with the tools necessary to become sucessful online.</p>
+Although, I've gotten many students over the years through avenues like networking, word of mounth, and referrals, most of my students have found me online through my web site.
+The process of scaling up this business has taught me the importance of building a presense on the web, and it has inspired me to help others build a new business or grow an existing one.
+It has also given me the opportunity to work with the web and learn about and work with the tools necessary to become sucessful online.</p>

 <br/>